CPD Reading Tool

 The GMC framework for CPD is deliberately broad.
 It does not prescribe specific activities.
 Instead, it requires doctors to demonstrate that they are undertaking activities that maintain and develop their practice.
 Reading medical literature falls squarely within this definition.

 The key requirements are that the learning activity is relevant to your practice, that you can evidence it (show that you did it), and that you can demonstrate reflection (show that you thought about what it means for your patients).
-A CPD-accredited reading tool satisfies all three requirements by providing accredited content relevant to clinical practice, a built-in record of what you read and when, and structured prompts or frameworks for reflective notes.
+A good CPD reading tool satisfies all three requirements: content relevant to clinical practice, a built-in record of what you read and when, and structured prompts or frameworks for reflective notes.

 What the GMC Expects at Appraisal